There are many effective pathways to recovery. Sometimes clinical addiction treatment isn’t the right option for people seeking recovery.

 - Buddhist-inspired groups: Refuge Recovery, Recovery Dharma, and DIY Dharma

 - Sports groups: The Phoenix and The Recovery Gym

-- Culturally supportive groups: Wellbriety, JACS (Jewish), Millati Islami (Islamic), and Celebrate Recovery (Christian)
+- Culturally supportive groups: Wellbriety (Indigenous Culture), JACS (Jewish), Millati Islami (Islamic), and Celebrate Recovery (Christian)

 - Harm reduction groups: Moderation Management, Medication-Assisted Recovery Anonymous, and National Alliance of Medication-Assisted Recovery (NAMA Recovery)